 A summary of Singer's flawed logic on ethics:

-1. There is (supposedly) no basis for objective ethical facts.
+1. According to Peter Singer, there is no basis for objective ethical facts.

-At face value, Singer's views are analyzed, it is shown that the basis of his views are highly subjective.
-The 'role of secular reason' in Singer's view is the great hope, the great mechanism that is supposed to produce valid ethical rule for all of society.
-The ambiguous 'role of secular reason' is a ball of wax loaded with unsubstantiated philosophical assumptions, a main assumption being the assumption of atheism.
+When the philosophical basis of Singer's views are analyzed, it is shown that the basis of his views are highly subjective.
+The 'role of secular reason' in Singer's view is the great hope, the great mechanism that is supposed to produce valid ethical rules for all of society.
+But the 'role of secular reason' is a ball of wax loaded with unsubstantiated philosophical assumptions, a main assumption being the assumption of atheism.
 The assumption that secular atheistic reason alone is adequate to produce a valid moral code has never been proven out in any historic society.
 The assumption today in academia is based merely on assumed atheist hegemony in academia.
-I would no more trust a group of secular scholars left alone to create a valid system of ethics than I would trust 'big government' left alone to produce a healthy and smooth-running society.
+I would no more trust a group of secular scholars left alone to create a valid system of ethics than I would trust big government left alone to produce a healthy and smooth-running society.
 Actually, I would expect the opposite.
 I would expect self interest, greed and personal ideals to creep in and corrupt the system in favor of privileged insiders.
-And the presumption that secular reason is somehow stronger or more logical than reasoning by theists.
-As a matter of fact, the opposite is shown to be the case.
-William Lane Craig, a theist, has repeatedly won debates against the leading secular atheist thinkers in society and their excuses for not debating him are ridiculous.
+And the presumption that secular reason is somehow stronger or more logical than reasoning by theists is simply false, based on real-life examples today.
+The opposite is shown to be the case.
+William Lane Craig, a theist, has repeatedly won debates against the leading secular atheist thinkers in society, and their excuses for not debating him are simply ridiculous.
 Perhaps Singer should challenge WL Craig to a debate in order to try and prop up his argument a bit.
 Or locate a secular atheist able to successfully challenge William Lane Craig.

 First, Singer questions why ethics should be considered "subjective" simply because "ethical facts" may not exist.
 Then he implies that his "ethical reasoning" can be considered valid, even without objective ethical facts.
 And by implying that his ethical principles are suitable for society at large, Singer is confirming his belief that his ethical principles are objectively valid.
 In none of the transcribed interviews and essays I've seen has there ever been any hint that Singer qualifies his ethics as though they are suitable only for a certain culture or for a certain era of history.
 This implies his belief that they are valid for society in general, simply because he believes his ideas are based on his supposedly "sound" secular reasoning.